Prof. Peter Bamberger

 Jia Hui Lim, Kenneth Tai, Peter Bamberger & Elizabeth Morrison.
 “Soliciting Resources from Others: An Integrative Review.”
 Academy of Management Annals, 14 (1), 122-159.
 2020.

 Yihao Liu, Dana Vashdi, Peter Bamberger, Thomas Cross & Amir Erez.
-“Exploring the puzzle of civility: Whether and when team civil communication influences team members’ role performance.”
-Human Relations, In Press.
+“Exploring the puzzle of civility: Whether and When Team Civil Communication Influences Team Members’ Role Performance.”
+Human Relations, 73(2), 215-241.
+2020.

 Songqi Liu, Peter Bamberger, Mo Wang, Junqi Shi & Samuel Bacharach, “When Onboarding Becomes Risky: Extending Social Learning Theory to Explain Newcomers’ Adoption of Heavy Drinking with Clients.”
-Human Relations.
-In Press.
+Human Relations, 73(5), 682–710.
+2020.

-Ariane Froidevaux, Jaclyn Koopmann, Mo Wang, & Peter Bamberger.
+Ariane Froidevaux, Jaclyn Koopmann, Mo Wang, and Peter Bamberger.
 “Is Student Loan Debt Good or Bad for Employment upon Graduation from College?
 Investigation of Countervailing Mechanisms.”
 Journal of Applied Psychology.
-In Press.
+105(11), 1246-1261.
+2020.

-Valeria Alterman, Peter Bamberger, Mo Wang, Elena Belogolovsky & Junqi Shi.
+Valeria Alterman**, Peter Bamberger, Mo Wang, Elena Belogolovsky & Junqi Shi.
 “Ignorance is Bliss: Pay Secrecy, Employee Turnover and the Conditioning Effect of Justice.”
 Academy of Management Journal.
-In Press.
+64(2), 482– 508.
+2021.

 Honors since 2010